Table of Contents

 2. Amphitheater Lake Trail

-One of my top picks for day hikes in the whole region is definitely Amphitheater Lake Trail.
+In my opinion, one of the best day hikes in Grand Teton National Park has to be the Amphitheater Lake Trail.
 Unlike Taggart, this is a strenuous trail suitable for more experienced hikers.
 Situated under the charmingly named Disappointment Peak (which is anything but), the Amphitheater and Surprise Lakes are a joy to behold.

 As the trail climbs further with even more switchbacks, you’ll turn right at an intersection, after which Disappointment Peak will rise in front of you.
 The 11,623 ft (3,543 m) peak was given its name by a group of Colorado climbers who unsuccessfully attempted to climb the Grand in 1925.
 Beneath its slopes lie two glacial lakes — the smaller Surprise Lake and, further on, its big sister, Amphitheater Lake.
 When I’m there, I like to choose one of the many rocks to sit on and enjoy this subalpine gem and its beautiful backdrop.